AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 ```

-## 7) Masking tools on OpenAI (soft → hard → best practice)
+## 7. Tool Masking Strategies

 Teams often group tools (`CLI_*`, `MATH_*`, `BILLING_*`) and want to restrict which tools are callable at a given step.
-The mistake is to implement this by removing tools dynamically: that changes the prefix and destroys caching.
+A common mistake is implementing this by removing tools dynamically, which changes the prefix and invalidates the cache.

-### Soft masking (prompt-only)
+### Soft Masking (Instruction Based)

-This is cache-friendly, but it relies on instruction-following rather than enforcement:
+This approach is cache friendly but relies on instruction following rather than enforcement:

 ```text
 AVAILABLE TOOL GROUPS NOW: BILLING_